about me page tips for coaches

 About Me Page Examples of Coaches

 A past client of mine.
-We mixed in his story of being the son of a builder to highlight value as a business coach for builders.
+We incorporated his story of being the son of a builder to highlight the value he brings as a business coach for builders.
 This guy is part of the reason I ended up in New Zealand. ;P

 While your About Me Page might seem like the perfect place to indulge in talking about yourself, remember that your visitors (aka potential clients) want to find the perfect coach FOR THEM.

-I love hearing from coaches around the world.
-I doubly-love hearing about what they love about coaching, about helping people, about growing their businesses.
+I love hearing from coaches around the world, especially about what motivates them and why they love supporting people through that magical coaching approach.
 Do tell!

 43 Comments